Skip to Main Content

 Covidence Logo

-Covidence (caw-vidence) is a web-based tool that will help you through the research review process of screening your references, data extraction, and keeping track of your work.
+Covidence is a web-based tool that will help you through the research review process of screening your references, data extraction, and keeping track of your work.
 It is particularly useful for researchers conducting a systematic review, meta-analysis or clinical guideline.

 Accessing Covidence